 The initiative brings together a multidisciplinary cohort of faculty and students from across the UMD campus to improve understanding, analysis and intervention in science and technology policymaking.
 We will leverage and build on existing efforts to create a strong identity of local and national leadership in S&T policy within the School and across the UMD campus.
-Existing units within the School of Public Policy that have ongoing S&T policy work include:
+Existing units within the School that have ongoing S&T policy work include:

 - Center for Global Sustainability

 - Center for International and Security Studies at Maryland

 - Center for Public Policy and Private Enterprise

 - National Center for Smart Growth